- Easy-to-use infotainment system

 On either model, a pair of option packages keep the ordering process simple.
 A leather/premium package adds a power front passenger seat; proximity-based keyless entry and pushbutton start; a slide-and-recline second-row seat with heating; a rearview camera with a 4.3-inch screen; and HD Radio.
 A technology package brings a panoramic sunroof with a sliding fabric sunshade, a navigation system, a heated steering wheel, and sunshades for the rear passenger windows.
 There's a slight difference in audio systems on this latter set of features: base crossovers get an in-house Dimension audio system with 10 speakers, while turbos roll with a powerful 550-watt, 12-speaker Infinity system with surround sound (it's optional on three-row Santa Fe, too).

 The navigation system is updated with improved displays, including speed-limit signs, and voice recognition, and SD card slot for better updating.
 Pairing a phone to Bluetooth is easier, with pop-up commands, too.

-Prices range from $25,295 for a base Sport to $38,595 for a long-wheelbase Santa Fe Limited with all-wheel drive and the Technology package.
+Prices range from about $26,000 for a base Sport to just over $39,000 for a long-wheelbase Santa Fe Limited with all-wheel drive and the Technology package.